DAVID DE BEYTER

 JAN VAN MUNSTER

-Jan Van Munster is a Dutch artist whose work lies at the crossroads of fundamental movements in the history of art: minimalism, arte povera and conceptual art.
-On the one hand, the aesthetics of his works are striking for the purity of the forms he uses and the limited palette of colours.
+Jan Van Munster was a Dutch artist whose work lied at the crossroads of fundamental movements in the history of art: minimalism, arte povera and conceptual art.
+On the one hand, the aesthetics of his works are striking for the purity of the forms he used and the limited palette of colours.
 On the other, they formalise physical and chemical phenomena that are often invisible (heat, cold, magnetism and movement) in a highly sensitive and/or poetic way, evoking notions such as finitude, duality, energy and the intangible.

 CÔME CLÉRINO